Distinctiveness Maximization in Datasets Assemblage: Greedy Algorithm using ML-based Distinctiveness Estimation

 \section{Greedy Algorithm using ML-based Distinctiveness Estimation}

-Although \naive{} can achieve a $\frac{1-1/e}{2}$ approximation ratio, it is computationally expensive due to the exact computation of the marginal gain (Line 11 in Alg.~\ref{alg:baseline}).
+Although \naive{} can achieve a $\frac{1-1/e}{2}$ approximation ratio, it is computationally expensive due to the exact computation of the marginal gain (Line 10 in Alg.~\ref{alg:baseline}).
 Based on our experiments, the exact \utility{} computation requires one hour for $20$ datasets (with 100k tuples in each dataset) and $10$ queries.
 This is not practical since a data preparation system in production must deliver results to users quickly in order to avoid user abandonment.

 Therefore, a natural question arises: Is it possible to efficiently estimate the \utility{} and maintain high effectiveness?
-Recall from Definition~\ref{def:mce} that distinctiveness estimation is analogous to the MCE problem, with the goal of estimating the cardinality of a query set on a set of datasets.
-To solve the MCE problem, we begin by examining a solution of the SCE problem~\cite{LuKKC21}, which estimates the cardinality of a single query over a single dataset.
-However, it cannot identify overlaps across datasets in the results returned for a query set, which is the main challenge in the MCE problem.
-To this end, we devise a new ML-based method for solving the MCE problem.
+As aforementioned in \S\ref{sec:intro}, distinctiveness estimation is analogous to the MCE problem, with the goal of estimating the cardinality of a query set on a set of datasets.
+It cannot be addressed by a solution of the SCE problem~\cite{LuKKC21}.
+Thus, we devise a new ML-based method for solving the MCE problem.